The instrument flight rating is one of the more difficult yet rewarding ratings you'll pursue during your flight training.

 Groundschool course 19 hours

-The course is primarily a distance learning course on itslearning, where you read books and answer Progress Tests.
-The course is then followed by a classroom course (19 hours).
+The course is primarily a distance learning course on itslearning (online portal) followed by a 19 hours classroom course in Oslo.
 There are 7 subjects covered:

 Flight planning and monitoring